 The textbooks are fairly similar to standard history texts in methodology and presentation.
 However, the inclusion of the Catholic perspective means that some events are presented with a different slant and some events and people are included that might be skipped in a non-Catholic presentation.
 In addition, the overall scope and sequence leans somewhat toward a western civilization emphasis.
 Even with a Catholic emphasis, the texts avoid the temptation to make the actions of Catholics always look good in contrast to those with other religious beliefs.

 Textbooks are available in hardcover editions and either epub or Adobe Digital editions.
 Both digital editions are available for purchase or for rent; the rental option greatly reduces the cost, and there are rental options for one, two, or three years.
 (The Adobe Digital Reader is a free download for PC and Mac systems.)
 Digital editions have an easily accessible table of contents for quick navigation.
-Because there are too many price options to list, I am including only the prices for full purchase for texts and teacher's manuals.
-Check the publisher's website for rental costs.
+Because there are too many price options to list, I recommend checking the publisher's website for pricing.

 All of the Catholic Textbook Project texts are nicely illustrated in full color.
 The textbooks are written in more of a narrative style than many traditional texts, so they are fairly interesting to read.
 All of the student texts include chapter review questions and activity suggestions.
 From Sea to Shining Sea and texts above that level add chapter summaries of key points.
 Both volumes of Light to the Nations as well as Lands of Hope add lists of key concepts, dates to remember, and central characters at the end of each chapter.